cryptobern/thetacrypt/src/protocols/readme.md

 ### State and state manager
 We use the "share memory by communicating" paradigm.
-There exists a Tokio task, the `StateManager`, spawned in the `init()` function of `src\rpc_request_handler.rs`, that is responsible for keeping _any_ type of state related to request handler and requests (status of a request, such as started or terminated, results of terminated requests, etc).
+The `StateManager`, defined in `src\state_manager.rs`, is responsible for keeping _any_ type of state related to request handler and requests (status of a request, such as started or terminated, results of terminated requests, etc).
+It is spawned as a separate Tokio task in the `init()` function of `src\rpc_request_handler.rs`.
-It only keeps the state, and does not implement any other logic (e.g., when to start a request, when to update the status of a request).
+The `StateManager` only keeps the state, and does not implement any other logic (e.g., when to start a request, when to update the status of a request).

 Any state query or update _must_ happen through the `StateManager`.
 To this end, the `StateManager` listens for `StateUpdateCommand`s on the receiver end of a channel, named `state_command_receiver`.
 Any other thread, owing a clone